-Rubber prices on international exchanges recorded a slight increase, reflecting a stable demand outlook and support from external factors such as a weaker Japanese yen and the possibility of a delay in the EU's anti-deforestation regulation.
+Rubber prices on international exchanges recorded a slight increase, reflecting the prospect of stable demand and support from external factors such as a weaker Japanese yen and the possibility of a delay in the EU's anti-deforestation regulation.

 World rubber price